Work from home unless absolutely necessary to attend in person. Facemasks should be worn in crowded workplaces.

 People with diabetes have the same risk as people without diabetes of getting COVID-19 but, they may have an increased risk of moderate or severe illness if they get it.

-- Anyone who can work from home should continue to do so.
+- Anyone who can work from home should continue to do so unless providing an essential service.

 - Employers should put measures in place to reduce the number of workers interacting with each other onsite at work at any one time.
 These could include having a smaller number of workers return initially, shift work, and staggered hours.